datacats/datacats/docs/docker.rst

 .. _docker:

-How DataCats uses Docker
+How datacats uses Docker
 ========================

 Images and Containers
 ---------------------

-DataCats puts CKAN inside of Docker containers.
-Each DataCats CKAN environment is actually at least 3 different Docker containers.
+datacats puts CKAN inside of Docker containers.
+Each datacats CKAN environment is actually at least 3 different Docker containers.
 You can see this by running ``datacats info`` inside your project directory: ::